 How Can You Help a Fearful Dog?

 Because they always avoid exposure to the trigger that causes them fear, they never have a chance to realize that that trigger ultimately doesn't pose any danger to them.
 This explains why people or dogs left to their own devices often never see any progress.
 Weeks, months or years may go by, and avoidance behaviors persist.

-So what can be done to help people and dogs face their fears and learn that there's really no harm?
-Simple; all they have to do is re-train their amygdala.
+So, what can be done to help people and dogs face their fears and learn that there's really no harm?
+Simple—all they have to do is retrain their amygdala.
 Because the amygdala learns from experience, it can be trained to form new memories and associations.
-Only through facing the fear will the amydala learn that it doesn't need to be so worked up and reactive.
+Only through facing the fear will the amygdala learn that it doesn't need to be so worked up and reactive.
 And how is this accomplished?
-Through exposure therapy, which we will see more in detail below.
+Through exposure therapy, which we examine more in detail below.

 Exposure Therapy for Dogs

 As the name implies, exposure therapy consists of confronting one's fears repeatedly until the fear subsides.
 As we have seen, avoidance is often what fuels fears and phobias.
 By taking flight and escaping, dogs strengthen and maintain the associations between the trigger and the fear since avoidance behaviors are ultimately rewarded by the reduction of anxiety.